MobleyLab/waterNES/README.md

 # waterNES

-##* *A reprucible, modular framework for free energy calculations in protein-ligand systems involving trapped/buried water molecules using non-equilibrium switching (NES) and equilibrium free energy calculation methods.**
+## **A reprucible, modular framework for free energy calculations in protein-ligand systems involving trapped/buried water molecules using non-equilibrium switching (NES) and equilibrium free energy calculation methods.**

 Supports:
 - Relative binding free energy (RBFE) calculation between two protein-ligand complexes involving trapped/buried water molecules in ligand binding
-  - *This has two versions: an NES version, and an NES + equilibrium free energy calculation version*
+  - *This has two versions: a fully NES version, and an NES + equilibrium free energy calculation version*
 - Absolute binding free energy (ABFE) calculations of trapped/buried water molecules in proteins or protein-ligand complexes
   - *This is performed using NES + equilibrium free energy calculation only*
 - Free energy calculation of displacing a water molecule from a C<sub>90</sub> fullerene cavity